 This is an extraordinary collection of mostly sculptures.
 Frederic Mares was a sculptor himself, and throughout his life he collected other sculptures, and also other items – everything from keys to pictures to decks of playing cards.

 The sculptures comprise a few floors of the museum, and the other goods take up a couple more floors.
 If you are a collector of anything yourself, you will appreciate what this guy must’ve gone through to get all of this stuff.

-Free admission, as of this writing, is on Sundays from 3:00 p.m. to 8:00 p.m.
+Free admission is on Sundays from 3:00 p.m. to 8:00 p.m.
 Please check their website first – which is here.
 Days and times sometimes change.
-While we were in Barcelona, this museum extended its hours, for example
+While we were in Barcelona, this museum extended its hours, for example.

 The Picasso Museum

-The Picasso Museum is free every Thursday from 6:00 p.m. to 9:30 p.m., as of this writing.
+The Picasso Museum is free every Thursday from 6:00 p.m. to 9:30 p.m..
 When we arrived without tickets, we couldn’t get in.
 DOH!

 Tickets need to be ‘ordered’ on the website.
 Even though it’s free admission on Thursdays, tickets are given out on a first come, first order basis.
 When I first looked up the information on the official website, I didn’t scroll down far enough to see tickets were needed even for free admission.
-And we had plans with family and friends for every other Thursday evening during our month-long stay, so we ran out of Thursdays.
+And we had plans with family and friends for every other Thursday evening during our month-long stay, so we ran out of free museum days in Barcelona.

-It’s a bummer we missed The Picasso Museum because of my rookie mistake.
-If I had really, really wanted to see this, I would have paid for admission on our last full day in Barcelona.
-But we paid a lot of money for another museum trip, and it was one I really, really wanted to see: the Dali Theater-Museum in Figueres, Spain.
-That was a day trip combined with a stop in Girona, and that’s another blog entry, found here.
+It’s a bummer we missed The Picasso Museum because of my mistake.
+We could have paid for admission on our last full day in Barcelona.
+Instead, we used our money on a museum I wanted to visit more: the Dali Theater-Museum in Figueres, Spain.
+Read about that amazing museum here.